 - Number of Grants: You may also think of this as "number of contribution transactions" with recipient nonprofit organizations.
 For many companies, this can be understood as the number of checks written or number of product-donation transactions.
 The number of product donations given is not the number of products donated, but rather the number of times donations are distributed to nonprofit organizations. - The purpose of this question is to calculate "average grant size," which is computed by dividing total giving by the number of grants reported here. - CECP does not include the value of matching gifts.
 Therefore, do not include the number of grants made as a result of the corporate match of employee giving.
-Also exclude Dollars for Doers grants. - Please specify the breakdown of the number of grants by either foundation or corporate funding sources. - o Number of Recipient Organizations: This is the number of 'qualifying' organizations (see details of 'eligibility' on page 3), receiving grants from your company.
-Do not double-count organizations. - Please specify the breakdown of the number of recipient organizations by either foundation or corporate funding sources.
+Also exclude Dollars for Doers grants. - Please specify the breakdown of the number of grants disbursed by your company in the survey year, by either domestic or international source. - Number of Recipient Organizations: This is the number of 'qualifying' organizations (see details of 'eligibility' on page 3), receiving grants from your company.
+Do not double-count organizations.

+Please specify the breakdown of the number of recipient organizations by either domestic or international source.

-Question V.E.: Management & Program Costs
+Question V.D.: Management & Program Costs

 The goal of the first part of this question is to capture how much it costs to operate the giving and employee engagement programs.
 These costs are not included in "total giving," yet they are an important statistic to compare across companies.
-Please see page 8 for a description of how to use "Consolidated" fields.
-Note that a value should be entered in this field only if breakdown is not available; otherwise record as "NA".